Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user enables a specific vendor on the Preferences pop-in.
+Triggered when the user has enabled a specific vendor on the Preferences pop-in.

 Listener parameters